Coming Soon film coverage. Event concluded, Big Success!

 Please visit https://robertlundahl.com for hard-hitting, unassailable, ecological films, Cinema Verite Radio Episodes and Podcasts, Emmy® Award winning Television, Addy, Cindy, and Silver Screen award recipient shorts, and contemporary environmental journalism.

 Get filled in at Unassailable Ecological on Substack for stories and updates.The El Toro segment, one of three, subtitled “Dead Men Tell No Lies,” identifies residual trichlorethylene in the soils of Irvine’s then planned Great Park, on the grounds of the former El Toro Naval Marine Air Station, turned over by the Navy for residential development and childrens’ play areas.
+Recently lagal action was filed against environmental contractors for filing fraudulent reports on the touted health and safety.

 Technical: Panasonic AG-HVX200 P2 HD Camcorder, Audio Technica Shotgun Mics.
 Sennheiser Wireless.
 Edit Facility: Robert Lundahl and Associates, Larkspur, CA, Utelevision, Sausalito, CA.